MartinPetkov/GCTF2021BeginnersQuestWriteups/6-misc-to-the-moon/README.md

 * base256 - There's [this](https://github.com/aks-/base-256), but it doesn't really work
 * base512 - Can't find anything from a quick search
 * base1024 - Hmm, there's [ecoji](https://github.com/keith-turner/ecoji), but it also gives nonsense
-* base2048 - Hmm, there's [this](https://github.com/qntm/base2048), but it also doesn't really work.
+* base2048 - Hmm, there's [this](https://github.com/qntm/base2048), but it also doesn't really work

 But wait!
 What's this?

 ![Ultra mega high encoding](high_encoding.png)

 65536?!
-I've never even suspsected an encoding with this many bits exist but hell, why not, let's try it.
+I've never even suspected an encoding with this many bits exist but why not, let's try it.

 There is the [linked library](https://github.com/qntm/base65536), of course, (which I did in fact use in [decode.js](decode.js)), but Googling "base65536 decoder" also turns up the [BetterConverter Base65536 Decode Online Tool](https://www.better-converter.com/Encoders-Decoders/Base65536-Decode).
 Let's try it.